-There’s no nerves in a bird’s wing feathers (except where attached to the body) nor any blood vessels which is why the birds don’t feel their wing feathers getting cut and mature feather shafts do not bleed.
+There are no nerves in a bird’s wing feathers (except where attached to the body) nor any blood vessels which is why the birds don’t feel their wing feathers getting cut and mature feather shafts do not bleed.

-What is the message physically/physiologically being sent to the birds brain that would calm them down?
+What is the message physically/physiologically being sent to the birds’ brain that would calm them down?

 If your bird is hormonal, its circadian rhythms are probably confused and need to be reset with light therapy.

-Light therapy is simple, cheap and benign but that’s part of another conversation.
+Light therapy is simple, cheap, and benign but that’s part of another conversation.

 If anything, wing trimming will make your bird act even more hormonal.

 Parrots are prey animals.
-They have a bite or flight mentality.
+They have a bite-or-flight mentality.

 I’ve gotten thousands of inquiries over the years about biting birds.

-The first question I ask is “are the birds wings clipped”?
+The first question I ask is “are the bird’s wings clipped”?